mcnuttandrew/color-buddy/public/lang-docs.md

 Description: Sequential palettes should be ordered by lightness.
 This is a defining property of a sequential palette and ensures that values are understood as having an increase (or decreasing) value.

 Natural Language: (sort(colors, x => lch.l(x)) == map(colors, x => lch.l(x)) or sort(colors, x => lch.l(x)) == reverse(map(colors, x => lch.l(x)),   =>  ))

+Palettes that will fail this test:

+- #0084a9, #009de5, #5fb1ff, #ecddff, #bbc3ff with a #fff background

+Palettes that will pass this test:

+- #0084a9, #009de5, #5fb1ff, #bbc3ff, #ecddff with a #fff background

 Program: